h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/pojo/HardwareDevice.rst

 .. java:constructor:: public HardwareDevice(VideoControllerPojo hw)
    :outertype: HardwareDevice

-   Instantiates a new hardware device.
+   Instantiates a new hardware device with the given video controller data from the agent.

    :param hw: the hw